suvorov21/DESY-testbeam/README.md

   rm $(OBJDIR)/*.$(ObjSuf)
   @echo "Compilation done"
 ```
-3. Define histograms you are interested in (inside YourAnalysis::Initialise()).
+3. Define histograms you are interested in (inside YourAnalysis::Initialize()).
 Add them into _output_vector.
-They will be written into the output file automaticaly.
+They will be written into the output file automatically.
-4. Choose the selection you need with calling the approproate constructor for _selection.
+4. Choose the reconstruction you need with calling the appropriate constructor for _reconstruction (e.g. DBSCANReconstruction()).
 5. Define the YourAnalysis::ProcessEvent() function.
-This function will be called for each event passed the selection.
-Fill your histograms for each event with all the information you need.
+This function will be called for each event passed the reconstruction.
+Apply any cuts you need, fill your histograms for each event with all the information you are interested in.
 6. Enjoy the output!

-By default the selection is takind 3D array (x, y, t) as an input and gives you a vector of 2D event displays ready for the analysis.
-Each event display should correspond to one track.
-If you would like the selection to return you some additional info, you could define the additional variables in the Event structure and tell selection how to fill it.
+## Data structure
+The raw input for the analysis is 3D array (x, y, t).
+During the reconstruction the TEvent class object is created.
+It contains a vector of TTrack with a vectors of THit.
+In your analysis you can make a loop over tracks/hits.
+For the analysis simplification in the TTrack class there are vectors of rows and columns, that contain the pointers to hits in the particular row or column.

 # Geometry
 The geometry information is stored in utils/Geom.hxx.
 The coordinate system and the pad size are the following: